asunapg/scarval/docs/How-to-deploy.md

 mysql> CREATE DATABASE chaosmonkey;
 ```

-Note: Chaos Monkey does not currently include a mechanism for purging old data.
+Note: scarval does not currently include a mechanism for purging old data.
 Until this function exists, it is the operator's responsibility to remove old
 data as needed.